nzuevwork/automation-projects/devops-automation-projects/bitrix-logistics-checklist/README.md

-## Bitrix24 Logistics Checklist Automation
+# Bitrix24 Checklist Automation

-PHP script for automating logistics checklists inside Bitrix24 business processes.
+## 🧠 Overview

-### Features
+This script automates checklist logic inside Bitrix24 tasks.
-- Automatic checklist generation
+It can be used in business processes, deal automations, logistics workflows.

-- Workflow status validation
+## 📌 Features

-- Logistics task control
+- Parses Bitrix24 webhook data
-- Simple Bitrix24 integration
+- Detects checklist status

-### Use cases
+- Logs events
-- Warehouse operations
+- Flexible integration

-- Delivery control
+## 🛠 Usage

-- Internal logistics monitoring
+Place this script on your server and integrate with Bitrix24 CRM via webhook:

-### Tech stack
+1. Configure webhook in Bitrix24
-- PHP
+2. Place script on PHP-capable server
-- Bitrix24 REST API
+3. Adjust field names to match your checklist